 While this isn't a question, it is a statement I hear often.
 People are concerned about asking for help.
 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, there's nothing wrong with seeking out extra support when you need it.
-Therapy can provide long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.
+Therapy can provide long-lasting benefits and support, giving you the tools you need to navigate difficult emotions, re-direct damaging patterns, and overcome whatever challenges you face.

 WHAT TECHNIQUES DO YOU USE?